karmab/kcli-ztp/README.md

 The following parameters can be used in this case:

-- ipmi_address.
-Ipmi url
 - redfish_address.
 Redfish url
-- provisioning_mac.
-It needs to be set to the mac to use along with provisioning network or any of the macs of the node when provisioning is disabled
 - boot_mode (optional).
 Should either be set to Legacy, UEFI or UEFISecureBoot
 - bmc_user.
 If not specified, global bmc_password variable is used
 - bmc_password.
 If not specified, global bmc_password variable is used